 You’ll now know what size team you need to create the service, scoping it in response to the findings of your alpha prototype(s).
 It will be run by a single, suitably skilled service manager, and will include designers, developers, web operations specialists and performance analysts as appropriate.

 At the end of the beta phase, you’ll have:

-- delivered a public, end-to-end prototype of the service
+- delivered a (private or public) end-to-end service

 - a collection of prioritised work to be done (your backlog)

 - a user testing plan

 - accurate metrics and measurements to monitor your KPIs